Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

     So currently the additional search paths in user mode are empty.

+  * `EASYBUILD_BUILDPATH` and `EASYBUILD_TMPDIR` are determined by the following strategy:

+     1. If the environment variable `EBU_WORKDIR` is set, that one is used as the base for the directory names.

+     2. If we detect we are running in a singularity container, `/tmp/$USER` is used as the base for the directory names.

+     3. If we are on a login node, we try to use $XDG_RUNTIME_DIR, and if that environment variable isn't set, we try in `/tmp`.

+     4. Finally, if we are on a compute node we construct a subdirectory in `/tmp` based on the Slurm job ID or user name.

 There are two regular configuration files:

  1. The system ``easybuild-production.cfg`` is always read.
 In the current implementation it is assumed to be present.

  2. The user ``easybuild-user.cfg``(in ``UserRepo/easybuild/config`` in the user
-    direcgtory) is read next and meant for user-specific settings that should be read for all LUMI software stacks.
+    directory) is read next and meant for user-specific settings that should be read for all LUMI software stacks.

  3. Then the system ``easybuild-production-LUMI-yy.mm.cfg`` is read after, hence can be used